EmonHaque/QuranCorpus/readme.txt

-a .net 7 WPF application, for research and education, with resources from Tanzil.net and corpus.quran.com There're some hadith numbering and number missing issues as of 09 September 2023, here's a summary
+a .net 7 WPF application, for research and education, with resources from Tanzil.net and corpus.quran.com There're some hadith numbering and number missing issues in https://github.com/ShathaTm/LK-Hadith-Corpus as of 09 September 2023, I haven't modified the content so the application has same issue.
+Here's a summary:

 +------+---------+-----------------+--------+-------+------------+--------------------------------------------------------------------------------------------------------+